Lunar eclipse: Tips for watching the eclipse

 A total lunar eclipse is dramatic and beautiful, and easy to view.
 During the eclipse, the sun, Earth and moon form a line in space.
-Earth’s shadow falls on the moon’s face.
-An entire hemisphere of Earth can see the eclipse: the whole side of Earth where it’s nighttime when the eclipse takes place can see the eclipse.
+Then Earth’s shadow falls on the moon’s face.
+An entire hemisphere of Earth can see the eclipse.
+In fact, the whole side of Earth where it’s nighttime when the eclipse takes place can see the eclipse.
 And you don’t need any special equipment.
-Just grab lawn chair, go outside and plan to spend several hours watching the partial phases of the eclipse, followed by the totality itself, when the moon is completely submerged Earth’s shadow.
+Just grab a lawn chair, go outside and plan to spend several hours watching the partial phases of the eclipse, followed by the totality itself, when the moon is completely submerged Earth’s shadow.

 Without a doubt, a total lunar eclipse is one of nature’s grandest spectacles.
 Here are some tips that can help you enjoy it.

 Yes, you can see it from cities or suburbs, but rural locations add clarity to the night sky, plus the sights and sounds and smells that can make an eclipse experience truly memorable.
 There’s a special beauty to watching in a country location, where thousands of stars pop into view and where the landscape around you will darken as the eclipse progresses.

-If possible, the ideal location would have a wide open view of the sky, unobscured by trees or tall buildings.
+If possible, the ideal location would have a wide-open view of the sky, unobscured by trees or tall buildings.
 Additionally, city parks or state parks are often good places to watch the skies.
 Check the closing times!
 Or plan to camp out overnight.
 But check first, they might have night lights.

 When the eclipse begins, just recline comfortably (lawn chairs are great!) and observe the eclipse.
 And remember to take some warm clothes and blankets.